LarsJanssen21/LarsJanssen21.github.io/_posts/2024-01-23-ProbeIndirectIllumination.md

 Where SH9 is a struct containing 9 scalar coefficients.

-The encoding of irradiance signals into these harmonics will be displayed in [From position to irradiance probe](#from-position-to-irradiance-probe)
+The encoding of irradiance signals into these harmonics will be displayed in the section [From position to irradiance probe](#from-position-to-irradiance-probe).

 ### Generating cubemaps

 I assume the reader is knowledgeable in the basic of graphics programming and knows how to rasterizer the scene to a cubemap, ([Basic cubemap drawing example for the ambitious novices](https://www.learnopengl.com/Advanced-Lighting/Shadows/Point-Shadows)).

 ### From position to irradiance probe